Skip to content

 • line - used when content is displayed as an item in a list, for example a list of the contents of a folder

-• text_linked - used for a text section that is a link
+• text_linked - used for a text section which is a link

 The built-in views have built-in default templates.
 You can define any other custom views.
 For each custom view, you must define a custom template.